EtymoIO/lookout/README.md

+Proof of concept of facet dive for Etymo, run quickdraw.html as follows:

+1)  Install bazel

+2)  'bazel build' in same directory as these cloned Repository

+3)  'bazel run //facets_dive/demo'

+4)  navigate to quickdraw.html file in browser

+5) 'bazel clean' to clean up afterwards

 # Introduction

 The facets project contains two visualizations for understanding and analyzing machine learning datasets: Facets Overview and Facets Dive.